kumeS/agGraphSearch/README.md

 ## Intoduction

-agGraphSearch, a R package, supply functions for searching graph data structures of RDF (Resource Description Framework) via SPARQL query.
+agGraphSearch, a R package, supply a tool-set for searching graph data structures of RDF (Resource Description Framework) via SPARQL query.

 This set of functions allows us to explore the graph data (triples)